Despite risks, residents trickle back to besieged Ukrainian city

 The advance has tied up more Ukrainian forces in the south and halted the advance on Donetsk.
 Kiev and the West say the opening of a new front was possible only with the help of Russian soldiers sent by Moscow.

-Moscow denies involvement though Russian rights groups and organisations of soldiers' mothers cite cases of Russian troops killed and wounded in eastern Ukraine.
+Moscow denies involvement though Russian rights groups and organizations of soldiers' mothers cite cases of Russian troops killed and wounded in eastern Ukraine.

 RELATIVE STABILITY